jramkiss/jramkiss.github.io/notebook/_posts/2019-07-22-pytorch-basics.md

 ---

 This notebook is targeted at Python programmers who want to get started in PyTorch, and PyTorch users who want a refresher of the basics.
-It will introduce PyTorch basics, then implement linear regression in both Numpy and PyTorch to compare the two.
-We'll finish by fitting a simple feed foward neural network to the famous MNIST dataset.
+We will introduce the basics of PyTorch, then compare implementations of linear regression in both Numpy and PyTorch.
+Finally, we'll fit a simple feed foward neural network to the famous MNIST dataset.

 If you've had some exposure to PyTorch before, you may want to start at the [Linear Regression in PyTorch and Numpy](#Linear-Regression-in-PyTorch-and-Numpy) section.